 Intangible assets are amortised on a straight line basis over their estimated useful lives at the rates shown below.
 A full year's worth of amortisation is charged in the year in which the asset is purchased.

 Asset class Amortisation method and rate

-Computer software 3 years straight line

-Website development and E-Learning development 3 years straight line
+Computer software 3 years straight line Website development 3 years straight line